Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 Carmel Valley, Encinitas, Carlsbad, Poway

-- Family flow: kitchen near doors, sightlines to play areas, pergola shade + heaters/fans.
+- Family flow: kitchen near doors, sightlines to play areas, pergola shade + heaters/fans with screens.

 - Wildfire “Zone 0” best practices: non‑combustible borders 0–5 ft at structures; ember‑resistant detailing where applicable.